luckydonald/pytg/README.md

 # **PyTG2** #
 (Python 2.7 and 3)

-A Python package that wraps around (a patched version of) the  [Telegram messenger CLI](https://github.com/vysheng/tg).
+A Python package that wraps around (a patched version of) the Telegram messenger CLI .
-The original version does not support some required features.
+The [original version](https://github.com/vysheng/tg) does not support some required features.

-I really recommend to use Python 3, because of it's build in unicode support.
+> I really recommend to use Python 3, because of it's build in unicode support.
 Python 2 uses ascii only bytestrings, causing much trouble when dealing with characters like öäüß or emojis.
+~ luckydonald

 ## **New in Version 0.2.2**